Our findings and research have been featured in different media outlets. Below is a selection of recent interviews and articles.

 Jocelyn is a Research Assistant in the hearing loss and cognition team, focusing on the relationship between hearing aids and cognitive decline.
 She is a PhD candidate within the Department of Audiology and Speech Pathology, and is an Audiologist in The University of Melbourne Audiology Clinic with a particular interest in paediatric audiology.

-Patrick is an Audiologist and Research Assistant in the Department of Audiology and Speech Pathology.
-He currently works on research looking at cognition and related factors in ageing Australians with hearing levels typical of their age, as well as those who wear hearing aids.
-Patrick also teaches in the Master of Clinical Audiology and works clinically as a paediatric Audiologist in the University of Melbourne Audiology clinic.
+Ella is an Audiologist and Research Assistant in the Department of Audiology and Speech Pathology.
+She currently works on research projects investigating the link between hearing loss and cognitive decline in older adults.
+Ella also works clinically as a general diagnostic Audiologist in the University of Melbourne Audiology clinic.

 Julia - T: +61 3 9035 5325 E: email@example.com